DigitalEquipment/cs-11-notes/README.md

 - `<iostream>` adds standard input/output to your C++ project.
 ### cmath
 - `cmath` adds a variety of complex math functions
+### iomanip
+- `iomanip` adds a variety of methods that allow for the manipulation and editing of IO